kentcdodds/dom-testing-library-with-anything/README.md

 Try really hard to keep everything in a single file, even if that means authoring your component in a slightly non-typical way.

+This project is setup with prettier, husky, and lint-staged.
+That means that when you commit, a git commit hook will automatically format the files you're changing and run the tests relevant to those files.
+Neat right?

 ## LICENSE